 A great advantage of these batteries is that they recombine oxygen and hydrogen through the electrochemical process that allows them to recover lost water in the energy conversion.
 This process is 99 percent efficient, which is why it is generally assumed that there are no water losses, and therefore, no maintenance is needed from your side.

-The downside of these batteries is that they are more sensitive to temperature changes and they do not allow to reliably check the State of Charge (SOC).
+The downside of these batteries is that they are more sensitive to temperature changes and they do not allow for reliably checking the State of Charge (SOC).

 They can be divided into two main groups:

-The selection of the solar battery type for your solar PV system also depends on:
+The selection of the solar battery type for your solar system also depends on:

 - the specifications of the inverter